franklinholguin/PasswordStrengthAnalyzer/README.md

 ## Usage

-Enter a password when prompted.
-The tool will rate it as Weak, Moderate, or Strong and provide feedback.
+Launch the app, enter a password in the text box, and click "Check Strength" to see the rating and feedback.